 AKG C414 B-ULS - ( 1990’s ) - condenser matched pair (2) - Bought through Klondike for Buffalo studio late 1990’s - used on so many different recordings - My favorite mic of the 414 series.
 A high fidelity workhorse. ( I have a weird loathing of the TL-II versions and the new versions of these mics… )

-AKG C414 EB - ( mid 1970’s ) condenser - Bought on ebay in early 2000’s - this is NOT the fabled, and now SUPER-expensive brass capsule C414, but a later serial numbered nylon capsule vintage c414… - The best sounding AKG mic I know.
+AKG C414 EB - ( mid 1970’s ) condenser - Bought on ebay in early 2000’s - this is NOT the fabled, and now SUPER-expensive brass capsule C414, but a later serial numbered nylon capsule vintage c414… - Regardless, it is still the best sounding AKG mic I know.
 A high-fidelity workhorse.

 AKG C4500 - ( mid 2000’s ) condenser - Another mic from AKG Europe - Not sure what they intended me to use it for on tour, but it is a pretty decent sounding condenser - Every now & then I use it to record bass amps.
 Quintron used it for his NOMA recordings…